-This superb loop features the southernmost part of the Prairie Creek Trail, which is, I think, the park's most scenic trail, with unusually varied scenery and an exuberantly lush look found nowhere else.
-The trail follows Prairie Creek, a large, pristine creek in a wide channel filled with small shrubs and edged with maple trees.
-The trail passes through several spectacular lowland redwood groves, where in October the maples along the creek turn a brilliant yellow, glowing in the gloom under the dense redwood canopy.
-Between the groves the trail emerges from the redwood canopy and passes through open streamside vegetation surrounded by immense green walls of redwood foliage that rise far above.
-The contrast between the two different environments makes for an engaging hike.
+This superb loop features the southernmost part of the Karl Knapp Trail, which has best redwood scenery in Prairie Creek.
+As the trail meanders alongside the wide, shallow creek, it passes through several spectacular lowland redwood groves with an exuberantly lush look found nowhere else.
+In October the maples along the creek turn a brilliant yellow, glowing in the gloom under the dense redwood canopy.
+Between groves the trail emerges from the redwood canopy and passes through open streamside vegetation surrounded by immense green walls of redwood foliage that rise far above.
+The contrast between the different environments makes for an engaging hike.

-To make a loop, this hike pairs the Prairie Creek Trail with the southern part of the West Ridge Trail, a trail that undulates rather strenuously through ridgetop redwood uplands.
-The West Ridge uplands aren’t as scenic or diverse as the lowlands of Prairie Creek, but they perfectly complement the Prairie Creek Trail.
-I especially like the way the scenery gradually builds throughout the complete loop, starting with somewhat drab uplands and working up to dark gothic groves with impossibly tall, slender trees.
-A simple out-and-back on the Prairie Creek Trail wouldn’t have the same impact.
+To make a loop, this hike pairs the Karl Knapp Trail with the southern part of the West Ridge Trail, a trail that undulates up and down through ridgetop redwood uplands.
+The West Ridge uplands aren’t as scenic or diverse as the lowlands of Prairie Creek, but they perfectly complement the Karl Knapp Trail.
+I especially like the way the scenery gradually builds throughout the loop, starting with somewhat drab uplands and working up to dark gothic groves with impossibly tall, slender trees.
+A simple out-and-back on the Karl Knapp Trail wouldn’t have the same impact.

 Start at the main trailhead behind the Visitor Center and take the big bridge across Prairie Creek, then turn right at the second intersection.
-The trail enters a broad valley that features the aptly-named Godwood Creek, where you’ll find a particularly magnificent redwood grove.
-The forest of huge, stately trees is lush yet open, with a certain serene and ancient look that’s only found in Prairie Creek.
+The trail enters a broad, shallow valley that cradles the aptly-named Godwood Creek.
+Here you’ll find an especially magnificent redwood grove.
+The forest of huge, stately trees is lush yet very open, with a certain serene and ancient look that’s unique to Prairie Creek.

 Dense huckleberry shrubs line the West Ridge Trail.
-Huckleberry can also be found along the Prairie Creek Trail but in much smaller amounts.
+Huckleberry can also be found along the Karl Knapp Trail, but in much smaller amounts.